 Any smart millennial has read the articles floating around on the internet.
 We know what more senior team members are saying about us and we're going to work hard to prove just the opposite.
 No other recent hire will ramp up faster than a millennial.
-Remember, information is power to us, and we understand that from every interaction there is something we can learn.
+Remember, information is the power to us, and we understand that from every interaction there is something we can learn.
 Therefore, rather than yessing you to death, we'll ask questions that get to the heart of the matter — and we don’t care how late we need to stay up to get the answer.
 (Our nights out don’t start until later anyway!)

-Many companies have millions of examples of dedicated, hard working, self-directed young overachievers who'll do the right things, work their butts off, and help scale the business.
+Many companies have millions of examples of dedicated, hard-working, self-directed young overachievers who'll do the right things, work their butts off, and help scale the business.
 If you’re not one of them yet, here are things to look for in a solid hire from the Millennial generation:

 When interviewing young people I don't look to close at specific skill sets.
 Tools and methodologies change so fast that it's hard to keep track anyway.
-I try to test for 3 things:

 My final note is on the early development of young people when they join your team.
 Maybe you have heard of the term "A T-shape profile", discussed in this post from Moz founder Rand Fishkin.
-The development of a broad foundation skill set of every modern marketing marketer cannot be done better then in a small company, startup culture environment (I like to hand out $50 gift cards to team members who complete certifications like Google Analytics or HubSpot).
-And when you hire the right interns or young self starter, they also have all the opportunity in the world to see what they are most passionate about and turn that into their deep expertise area.
+The development of a broad foundation skill set of every modern marketing marketer cannot be done better than in a small company, startup culture environment (I like to hand out $50 gift cards to team members who complete certifications like Google Analytics or HubSpot).
+And when you hire the right interns or young self-starter, they also have all the opportunity in the world to see what they are most passionate about and turn that into their deep expertise area.
 A see of opportunities for both employer and employees!